 It builds the business judgment, financial fluency, and leadership capability required to become a trusted business partner and a more effective contributor at the executive level:

-- Over 42% of graduates have been promoted since taking the program.
+- Over 42% of graduates have advanced into more senior roles since completing the program.

-- They also feel more confidence and capability in financial and strategic decision-making.
+- Graduates report greater confidence in financial and strategic decision-making.

-The program has created a national network of business-oriented in-house leaders, strengthening collaboration across sectors and industries.
+- Graduates become part of a national network of business-oriented in-house leaders across sectors and industries.

 “The Rotman Program gave me the tools and strategies to communicate effectively with diverse stakeholders.
 My confidence increased and once I even heard [the CEO] comment, ‘No major decisions are made without the input of our in-house counsel.’”